I'm not one of those people who hates winter.

 But I'd be lying if I said I never think about escaping Ohio winters, at least for a little while.

 I mean, I don't love repeatedly cleaning snow off my car, or driving on icy roads.
 And I really hate that phenomenon where your nose hairs freeze when it drops below a certain temperature.
 Add to this fewer daylight hours, perpetually chapped lips, and the salt stains that will plague all my cute boots, and there are certainly plenty of things to want to get a break from.

-Knowing that winter was indeed coming, Elliot and I were already talking about a pre-winter getaway back in July.
+Knowing that winter was indeed coming, my partner Elliot and I were already talking about a pre-winter getaway back in July.
 We talked about going to Puerto Rico or California.
 Maybe even Belize.

 But then we found out that Spirit Airlines was going to be starting direct flights from the Akron-Canton airport to various cities in Florida in late November.
 And just like that, our destination was set: We decided to go to Orlando for a long weekend in order to act like the kids-at-heart that we really are.

 We decided that “go big” was going to be our motto in Orlando.
 I knew I wanted to go back to Universal to visit both their Harry Potter parks, but we also kind of wanted to visit a Disney World park since Elliot's only experience with Disney has been at Disney Land in California.

 Here's what we got up to with almost 4 full days in Orlando in December:

 We decided Epcot was the Disney park we wanted to devote a day to, since it's definitely one of the more adult-friendly parks (I mean, you can pretty much get alcohol at every country in the World Showcase!).
 We rode the iconic Spaceship Earth (because, I mean, Epcot), watched Taiko drummers in Japan, admired the stave church in Norway, took photos with tiled fountains in Morocco, and even met Marry Poppins in the United Kingdom.